hmc-cs159-fall25/hmc-cs159-fall25.github.io/_pages/schedule.md

 ---

-The current week is: **Week 4**.
+The current week is: **Week 5**.

-The topic for this week is: **Text Classification**
+The topic for this week is: **Part-of-speech tagging**

-This week's lecture covers J&M Chapters B.1-B.2; B.6.
-(Note: "B" refers to Appendix B; Appendix chapters can be found by scrolling to the bottom of the textbook homepage)
+This week's lecture covers J&M Chapters 17.2-17.4

-Additional readings for this week are: J&M Chapters B.7-B.8.
+There are no additional readings for this week.

 ## Full schedule